mavlink/mavlink-devguide/en/guide/wireshark.md

 ## Measuring MAVLink data rates using Wireshark

-Once you will have your MAVLink stream decoded in *Wireshark*.
-You can monitor message rates for the whole stream or just specific messages by using the Wireshark IO graphs.
+After the plugin is setup in Wireshark ad you have started to capture a stream you can use the Wireshark IO graphsto  monitor message rates for either the whole stream or just specific messages.

 To do this you need to go to **Statistics > I/O Graphs** and you will get a new window.
 Now you will a plot of the data rate of all packets you are analyzing.
-YOu can filter for the usual *Wireshark* filters and the new MAVLink ones introduced by the LUA script.
+You can filter for the usual *Wireshark* filters and the new MAVLink ones introduced by the LUA script.

-It is advised to change the y axis to bits or bytes and to reduce the x axis to 10ms or faster to get meaningful plots.
+We recommend changing the y axis to bits or bytes and to reduce the x axis to 10ms or faster to get meaningful plots.